• Skip to primary navigation

 Penguin Snack

-We’ve been learning about penguins lately, and it reminded me of these cream cheese penguins from Allrecipes.com.
+We’ve been learning about penguins as part of our penguin theme, and it reminded me of these cream cheese penguins from Allrecipes.com.
 We made them a few years back and they were so cute.
 Since both of my girls looooove black olives, I decided we’d make our own penguin snack one afternoon during our penguin theme.
 They turned out so cute and really tasty!

 Penguin Snack...easy to make, tasty to eat!